omuen/toast.js/README.md

 # toast.js
-a function to show a Toast like Android.
+A simple function to show a toast like Android; No dependencies.
 ``` javascript
 function toast(text, delay){
   var div = document.createElement("div");